Give Back: How to Find Volunteer Opportunities in Your Community

+Volunteering is in the DNA of Greater Des Moines (DSM) residents.
+In 2020, 47.1% of Iowans volunteered regularly and Iowa's volunteer rate ranks as 4th in the nation.
 According to Americans for the Arts reports, 7,590 volunteers donated a combined 277,664 hours in the region in 2015.
-This donation of time represents about a $6.5 million value.
-The study covered Dallas, Guthrie, Madison, Polk, and Warren counties.
+This donation of time represents a value of approximately $6.5 million.
+The study covered Dallas, Guthrie, Madison, Polk and Warren counties.

 Volunteer Iowa’s goal is to improve lives, strengthen communities and foster civic engagement through service and volunteering.
-The agency is part of a network of state services commissions that exist to foster a bi-partisan, state-level commitment to advancing service initiatives as well as developing, communicating and promoting a statewide vision and ethic of service.
+The agency is part of a network of state service commissions that exist to foster a bi-partisan, state-level commitment to advancing service initiatives as well as developing, communicating and promoting a statewide vision and ethic of service.
 People who want to volunteer with a state agency can get involved with Volunteer Iowa’s volunteer program or with its AmeriCorps VISTA project.

-The United Way of Central Iowa brings together local nonprofits, businesses, elected officials and community leaders to collaborate and implement solutions to some of the region's challenges.
+United Way of Central Iowa brings together local nonprofits, businesses, elected officials and community leaders to collaborate and implement solutions to some of the region's challenges.
 The United Way counts on volunteers, advocacy and donations to pursue their missions.

 The Community Foundation of Greater Des Moines provides charitable giving, connects donors with causes they care about and provides leadership for important community issues.
 The organization initiates change throughout the area and counts on people to help.

 LeadershipLink connects nonprofits with volunteer leaders.
 All nonprofits can post their volunteer leadership opportunities on LeadershipLink, and interested volunteers can search for opportunities to become involved.

 What are some volunteer opportunities to support youth in DSM?